 If you’re sure that there’s no saving your marriage, then it’s time to start preparing for your post-divorce life.
 Even though you may be tempted to have “the conversation” with your spouse as soon as your mind is made up, hold off if possible.
-Instead, think strategically and put yourself in the best position possible to thrive after the divorce.
+Instead, give yourself plenty of time to create a plan of action that will put you in the best position possible to thrive after the divorce.

 For example, you’ll want to make sure you have access to funds, which may mean opening your own savings and checking accounts just in case your spouse decides to close your shared accounts when you announce the divorce.
 (Yes, it happens.)
 You’ll also want to start gathering important documents that will help you and your spouse fairly divide your assets during divorce negotiations.
 Finally, think carefully about your living situation.
 Are you prepared to move out or do you want to stay put and ask your spouse to leave?
+What do you want to do about child custody during the divorce process?
 If you think your spouse may not respond well to the conversation, it’s probably smart to have a place you can stay, even if that’s just your friend’s couch.

 3. Practice Your Conversation

-When it finally comes time to sit down with your spouse and have “The Conversation,” emotions will run high.
+When it finally comes time to sit down with your spouse and have “The Conversation,” you’ll likely face intense emotions.
 You may find yourself struggling to articulate your feelings.
 To help make this difficult conversation go a little better, practice beforehand.
-That doesn’t mean you have to memorize a long speech about why your marriage didn’t work.
+That doesn’t mean you have to memorize a long speech outlining the reasoning behind your desire to divorce.

 Instead, jot down notes or bullet points that you want to cover that explain your feelings and reasons for asking for the divorce.
 Practicing saying the words out loud.
 Next, try and anticipate how your spouse might react so you’ll be ready.
+What is their temperament and communication style like?
 Will they be shocked or are they aware that your marriage has been struggling for some time?
 Do they tend to get defensive or will they beg you to reconsider?
 Being ready for your spouse’s reaction will help you maintain control of the conversation.

 4. Pick the Right Time and Place

-Try to arrange for a time when the two of you can have a long conversation without distractions or interruptions.
+Try to arrange for a time when the two of you can have a long calm discussion without distractions or interruptions.
 That may mean asking a friend or family member to watch the kids for the night.

 5. Just Do It

-Many spouses stay in miserable marriages for months or even years because they don’t have the courage to speak up.
+Many individuals stay in miserable marriages for months or even years because they don’t have the courage to speak up about their desire to divorce.
 Don’t let that happen to you.

-When it comes time for the conversation, be gentle yet firm.
+When it comes time to ask your spouse for a divorce, be gentle yet firm.
+Do not approach your spouse with anger.
 Also, be very clear that you are asking for a divorce.
 Don’t allow for any wiggle room.
 If you need to use notes, go ahead.
 Rely on your practice to explain your feelings and what led you to your decision.
 Try to use “I” statements rather than “You” statements so it doesn’t seem like you are blaming your spouse.

 Although you may feel hurt, betrayed, angry, or spiteful depending on what led to your decision for a divorce, try to control your emotions as much as possible.
-The outcome of this conversation will set the stage for your divorce in a big way.
-If you lash out with accusations and criticism, you’ll put your spouse on the defensive, which could lead to a contentious, stressful, and expensive divorce.
+The outcome of this conversation will set the stage for your divorce process in a big way.
+If you lash out with accusations and criticism, you’ll put your spouse on the defensive, which could lead to contentious, stressful, and expensive divorce proceedings.

 6. Be Ready for Pushback

-Accept the fact that your spouse will probably not react well to your divorce announcement.
+Accept the fact that your spouse will probably not react well when you ask for a divorce.
 Your spouse may feel betrayed, angry, frustrated, or heartbroken.
 Acknowledge and accept their reaction, whatever it is.
 If their reaction is anger, don’t fight fire with fire.
 If they get too nasty, leave the conversation.